I Thought I Lost You: Background

 Cyrus became involved with Bolt once she was cast as Penny, Bolt's owner.
 Filmmakers asked Cyrus to write a song for herself and John Travolta, who stars as Bolt.
 She co-wrote the song with the aid of Jeffrey Steele, who also produced the track, in a short period of time as they had a due date.
 The film's settings vary in cities throughout the United States, which Cyrus thought she could capture in the song.
 "Not just make it something that sounds from Hollywood and really produced, but we could add a little country twang to it," she said.
 Cyrus said the writing process was easy.
 Before the song's completion, Travolta agreed to sing it, believing "Well, it will be a cute song, whatever it is."
 After listening to the song, he was surprised at Cyrus' songwriting abilities.
 "She's really gifted at writing, and she really wanted to write something good for me as the character Bolt, so she went out of her way with her writing partner to come up with something good, and I really think they pulled it off", Travolta told MTV News.

 John Lasseter, executive producer of Bolt, decided to make "I Thought I Lost You" the theme for Bolt, since it lyrically summarized the film's plot.
 He said, "[The song] sums up the theme of this film.
 You know, a dog and its owner and they both were separated, but they love each other so much — there's such an emotional payoff when these characters get reunited, and I think that's what this song's about."
 Lasseter thought that solely the song worked, but it worked better for the film.
 "I Thought I Lost You" is one of two songs on the Bolt soundtrack and was released to Radio Disney to promote Bolt and its accompanying soundtrack.

 Composition

-"I Thought I Lost You" is a pop rock song and lasts three minutes and thirty-six seconds.
+"I Thought I Lost You" is a pop rock and country song and lasts three minutes and thirty-six seconds.
 Its instrumentation includes electric guitar and piano.
 The song is set in common time at a moderate rock tempo of 103 beats per minute.
 The song is sung in the key of E♭ major and Cyrus' vocals span two octaves, from G3 to A♭5.
 "I Thought I Lost You" follows the chord progression of E♭—A♭sus2.
 The song's lyrics speak of "getting lost and getting found, with an overarching theme of loyalty."